astropy/astropy/docs/coordinates/creating.rst

 Creating Coordinate Objects
 ---------------------------

-TODO: We might want to first introduce SkyCoordinate.
+TODO: We might want to first introduce SkyCoordinate with many of the same example as below.

 Creating new coordinate objects is of course crucial to using `~astropy.coordinates`.
 The typical way to create a new coordinate object